Pips801/SaltLAN/README.md

  `apt-get install isc-dhcp-server`

  Now we need to configure the DHCP server.
-Later on we will be using the steamcache-dns docker image as our DNS server.
+Later on we'll be using the steamcache-dns docker image as our DNS server, so "option domain-name-servers" might not make sense currently.

  `nano /etc/dhcp/dhcpd.conf`

  then configure it to look like this

 ```
-# set the dns server to our internal server (docker dns server)
+# set the dns server to our BIND DNS (docker steamcache-dns)
 option domain-name-servers 10.0.0.1 ;

 default-lease-time 3600;
 max-lease-time 7200;
 ddns-update-style none;

 # set up the DHCP configuration.
-Change this if you know networking.
+Currently skips the first 9 assignable addresses, for our workstations.
 subnet 10.0.0.0 netmask 255.255.255.0 {
   range 10.0.0.10 10.0.0.254;
   option subnet-mask 255.255.255.0;